ecsimsw/mdviewer/README.md

 ## How it works

-Converts Markdown to a styled HTML file in a temporary directory and opens it in your browser.
-The temp file is automatically deleted after 1 minute — do not refresh the page after that.
+Converts Markdown to a styled HTML file in a temp directory and opens it in your browser.
+Old temp files are automatically cleaned up on next launch.

 Use `--out` to save the HTML file permanently.